 FREN 325 19th Century French Painting and Sculpture (4)

 A course focusing upon the evolution of great painting and sculpture in nineteenth-century France, from neo-classical representation toward modernity.
 There will be one classroom meeting a week to discuss theoretical and analytical issues linked to various artistic movements and affiliations, along with a weekly visit to Parisian museums in order to study on-site some celebrated exemplars of those same movements and affiliations.
 This course is part of the Sewanee Semester in Paris.
 Prerequisite: Only open to students who have completed FREN 300 or FREN 313 and been admitted to the Sewanee in Paris program.

 FREN 350 Crossroads of Europe: Strasbourg and its Region (4)

 A survey of Strasbourg and its region of Alsace through examination of history, politics, geography, economy, and the arts.
 In a fertile valley on the border with Germany and Switzerland, the region offers a prime example of how centuries of migration shape an international culture.
 The seat of the European Parliament, the Council of Europe, and the European Court of Human Rights, Strasbourg plays a key role in contemporary European policy making.
-This course is taught in English and may not be used in fulfillment of the foreign language requirement; however it can count toward the French major or minor when a term paper is presented in French.
+This course is taught in English but may count toward the French major or minor when a term paper is presented in French.

 FREN 400 Greatest Hits of French Literature and Culture (4)